Civil Service Reform Act of 1978

-The Civil Service Reform Act of 1978, (October 13, 1978, Pub.L.
-95–454, 92 Stat.
-1111) (CSRA), reformed the civil service of the United States federal government, partly in response to the Watergate scandal.
+The Civil Service Reform Act of 1978 (CSRA) reformed the civil service of the United States federal government, partly in response to the Watergate scandal (1972-74).
 The Act abolished the U.S. Civil Service Commission and distributed its functions primarily among three new agencies: the Office of Personnel Management (OPM), the Merit Systems Protection Board (MSPB), and the Federal Labor Relations Authority (FLRA).

 History

 The original legislation allowing federal employees to organize together and protect rights was the Lloyd–La Follette Act in 1912.
 However this act only allowed for employees to unionize together and petition the government, but gave them no real bargaining power.
-The Act was amended by both President Kennedy (Executive Order 10988) and President Nixon (Executive Order 11491), but neither executive orders truly fixed the problems with the original act.
-By the time President Carter took office in 1977, the Lloyd-LaFollette Act was perceived as entirely obsolete and forced the necessity of legislative reform.
-With the American public wary of the organization of government following Watergate and the OPEC embargo, President Carter's time in office coincided with a period in which bureaucratic organization was open to "reexamination".
+The Act was amended by both President John F. Kennedy (Executive Order 10988) and President Richard Nixon (Executive Order 11491), but neither executive orders truly fixed the problems with the original act.
+By the time President Jimmy Carter took office in 1977, the Lloyd-LaFollette Act was perceived as entirely obsolete and forced the necessity of legislative reform.
+With the American public wary of the organization of government following Watergate and the OPEC embargo, Carter's time in office coincided with a period in which bureaucratic organization was open to "reexamination".
 Carter ran his campaign promising to "strengthen presidential control over federal services", and once in office created the CSRA.
 Carter intended for the act to create more bureaucratic officials involved with policy making (rather than administration) and that were more closely politically controlled by the presidency.
 The CSRA arose from a growing wariness of the United States Government by the general American population.
 Preceding the Act in 1978 was nearly a decade of major blunders committed by the White House.
 In short, the federal government had "widely over-promised and woefully underperformed".
 Incidents like the Watergate scandal coupled with the consensus public opinion of the Vietnam War being a complete failure led the push for reform.
 The CSRA sought to fix common problems across the public sector such as eliminating manipulation of the merit system without inhibiting the entire structure, how to both invest authority in managers while simultaneously protecting employee from said authority, limit unnecessary or excessive spending, and make the federal work force mirror the American people more closely.

-Drafting process
+Drafting

 The CSRA was the first federally passed comprehensive civil service reform since the Pendleton Act of 1883.
 Leading up to the passing of the CSRA, the federal government grew in both size and complexity, causing the public to question the government’s cost and blame policy failures on the bureaucrats.

 In March, President Jimmy Carter sent a proposal to Congress to bring about civil service reform in order to “bring efficiency and accountability to the Federal Government.”
 Congress spent 7 months forming and enacting the legislation and in August 1978, Congress approved the plan that restructured federal personnel management.